Alialby1326/Autonomous-Quadcopter-Drone/README.md

 # Autonomous-Quadcopter-Drone
-#### 🛠️ Sponsorship: Proudly Sponsored by [PCBWay!](https://www.pcbway.com) Thanks to their generosity, they are supporting the PCB prototyping for this project.

 ### (in progress)
+### Currently learning throughout EE curriculum and
 The goal is to build an autonomous quadcopter drone fusing multiple sensors and implementing computer vision for autonomy in the future.
 Custom Quadcopter Drone Project:
 - STM32F411 "Blackpill" as the microcontroller
 - Raspberry Pi to handle commands from Bluetooth (controller tbd) and handle control logic, as well as computer vision in the future.
-- Custom PCB to be made to integrate sensors and distribute power - (In the design stage, prototyping support from [PCBWay](https://www.pcbway.com))
+- Custom PCB to be made to integrate sensors and distribute power
   #### Sensors: IMU: MPU9250, Barometer: BMP280, GPS: GT-U7

 ### Phase 1: Control testing